markfinger/python-react/README.md

 print(rendered)
 ```

-The object returned has two properties:
+The object returned has three properties:

  - `markup` - the rendered markup
  - `props` - the JSON-serialized props